bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 I didn't expect to get good at Python by having AI write code for me.
 I'm happy to be super good at web tech and have a number of other languages and platforms that I can reasonably stumble through when I need to.

-I'm sure I'm marginally better at Python from this experience - but if I truly wanted to be a better, I'd have struggled through it on my own and suffered the failures and rode it through to turn those failures into successes.
+I'm sure I'm marginally better at Python from this experience - but if I truly wanted to be better, I'd have struggled through it on my own and suffered the failures and rode it through to turn those failures into successes.

 This is something that was obvious to me for an entire programming language - but it did sneak up on me in relation to learning